jrmlhermitte/jrmlhermitte.github.io/_posts/2025-12-23-growing-with-agents.md

 These are some tips I’ve learned to put the emphasis on self-growth rather than just raw productivity.
 Our brain has an impressive capacity to learn.
 By offloading the "thinking" without a strategy, we waste that capacity.
+Learning provides benefits beyond just your career, including improved mental health [^2].

 To keep this engaging, I've added suggestions you can try yourself.
 You can follow along by just opening a few free [Gemini](https://gemini.google.com/) or